 10. What happens in the lungs of patients suffering from bronchiectasis?

-Bronchial walls are destroyed, mucosa atrophied and cilia destroyed.
-The elastic area is filled with pus.
-Distal areas become obstructed.
+Bronchial walls are destroyed, mucosal atrophy, cilia are destroyed, elastic area is filled with pus, and the distal areas become obstructed.

 11. What are some problems associated with bronchiectasis?

-12. How does the pulmonary function test of a patient with bronchiectasis show?
+12. What does the pulmonary function test of a patient with bronchiectasis typically show?

-13. What does the ABG show on a patient with mild to moderate bronchiectasis?
+13. What does the ABG show in a patient with mild to moderate bronchiectasis?

-14. What does the ABG show on a patient with severe bronchiectasis?
+14. What does the ABG show in a patient with severe bronchiectasis?

 15. What are some common infections associated with bronchiectasis?